rightjs/rightjs-docs/docs/en/ui/lightbox.md

 Right Lightbox has the following features

-* Support of any html content displaying
+* Can display any html content you need
-* Support of content loading via ajax requests
+* Supports content loading via ajax
-* Support of links to video streams
+* Supports links to video streams
-* Road trips support
+* Groups and collections support
-* Content auto discovery via the `rel="lightbox"` attribute
+* Content auto initialization via the `rel="lightbox"` attribute
-* It has really tiny size of just 8.5k and doesn't need any images
+* It has really tiny size of just 4k gzipped and doesn't need any images
-* Everything is included in a single file
+* Everything is included in one single file
-* i18n support

 ## Usage Basics, :usage